Why doesn’t this lesson work with these students?

 A mini-evaluative framework

-Where considering where on the spectra in each case we and our students may differ comes in handy is asking ourselves how the differences affect what we all do in class.
+When considering where on the spectra in each case we and our students may differ could be helpful is asking ourselves how the differences affect what we all do in class.
 If there is any frustration, questions like these can facilitate some reflection of these cultural dimensions at work, though by no means is it exhaustive:

 - Do our students willingly answer questions when asked in class or keep quiet?